allanbutler/allanbutler.github.io/_posts/2022-05-15-whats-in-a-name.md

 As you might imagine, this is not the end of finding a baby name.
 Some open quesitons are:
 - How do I actually use this data to choose a name and not just use the analysis for avoiding names?
 - What if a trendy name is something we want?

-- Looking into both gender names to create a metric that finds the optimal gender neutral name.
+Further analysis can look into both gender names to create a metric that finds the optimal gender neutral name.

+We solved the initial problem of avoiding specific names but the question of interest is still left open-ended.
+Luckily we have 6 months remaining to come up with a name.

 [![three]({{ site.url }}/img/baby_.JPG)]({{ site.url }}/img/baby_.JPG)